-- " If the distance B is greater than the specified measurement: - Replace the chain.
+- " If the distance B is greater than the specified measurement: - Change the power set.

 When the chain is replaced, the rear sprocket and engine sprocket should also be changed.

 New chains wear out faster on an old, worn rear sprocket or engine sprocket.